Creating Effective Marketing in a Highly Decentralized Environment

 We hope that you will find the following case to be helpful.
 If, after reading, you would like to learn more about our experience, please contact Kerry Kielb at firstname.lastname@example.org.

-International Internet Consulting Company.
-Through acquisition of smaller competitors and complementary service companies around the world in the late 1990’s, the firm rapidly grew to become the largest in the industry.
+International IT Consulting Company.
+Through acquisition of smaller competitors and complementary service companies around the world, the firm rapidly grew to become the largest in the industry.

 - Company concerned about its capacity to serve its Fortune 100 companies under immense demand conditions.